 The first phase of the West Authority’s surface water conversion system was completed by 2008 and included the construction of a pump station operated by the West Authority near FM 529 and U.S. 290, connected to the City of Houston’s Jersey Village pump station by a 48-diameter pipe.
 The City of Houston delivers water from its East Water Purification Plant through transmission lines to the Jersey Village pump station, where some of the water is transferred through the connector pipeline to the West Authority’s pump station across the road.
-From there, the West Authority built a network of 52 miles of smaller pipelines – ranging in size from 12 to 42 inches in diameter – that deliver surface water to water districts in many communities, including Copperfield, Horsepen, the Colonies, Bear Creek, and the Hearthstone neighborhoods.
+From there, the West Authority built a network of 52 miles of smaller pipelines – ranging in size from 12 to 60 inches in diameter – that deliver surface water to water districts in many communities, including Copperfield, Bear Creek, The Colonies, Bridgeland, Stone Creek, Westfield, and Canyon Lakes neighborhoods.

 This feat was accomplished in just over seven years, and ahead of the Subsidence District’s first conversion deadline (2010).
 Quick action helped bring water to districts that were having water quantity or quality issues with their wells and gave the West Authority early conversion credits under its groundwater reduction plan approved by the Subsidence District.
 By December 2008, more than 12,000 homes in the West Authority were receiving surface water.
 The pump station and pipelines became the bedrock of the West Authority’s surface water delivery system.

-To date, the West Authority has converted 44 MUDs from groundwater to surface water, and constructed more than 57 miles of waterlines for this purpose.
-The West Authority team is also designing the network of smaller lines – 75 miles in total – that will take water from the Fry Road pump station and deliver it to water districts in the west.
+As of March 2021 the West Authority has converted 45 MUDs from groundwater to surface water, and constructed more than 70 miles of waterlines for this purpose.
+The West Authority team is also designing the network of smaller lines – 7 miles in total – that will take water from the Fry Road pump station and deliver it to water districts in the west.